Black scar oyster

 Distribution

-- Black scar oyster has been detected in Mission Beach, Mourilyan Harbour, Cairns, Port Douglas, Cooktown and Elim Beach.
+• Black scar oyster has been detected in Townsville, Mission Beach, Mourilyan Harbour, Cairns, Port Douglas, Cooktown and Elim Beach.

-- Black scar oysters are found abundantly in the western Pacific Ocean, from the Philippines to Tonga and Fiji, and is an economically important species cultured extensively in the Philippines.
+• Black scar oysters are found abundantly in the western Pacific Ocean, from the Philippines to Tonga and Fiji.
+They are economically important and cultured extensively in the Philippines.

 Life cycle

-- The life cycle takes 18 to 24 months for the oysters to become adults or grow to market size, approximately 7.5cm, however Magallana bilineata can grow up to 18cm in length.
+• It takes 18 to 24 months for the oysters to become adults or grow to market size, approximately 7.5cm.
+However Magallana bilineata can grow up to 18cm in length.

 Impacts

-The black scar oyster fouls submerged and floating infrastructure including pylons, pontoons and boats with the ability to occupy disturbed habitats including shallow subtidal sites in quiet locations.
+The black scar oyster fouls submerged and floating infrastructure including pylons, pontoons and boats.
+It can occupy disturbed habitats including shallow subtidal sites in quiet locations.
 However, little is known about the potential invasiveness and impacts of Magallana bilineata.

 Biosecurity Queensland continues to investigate the extent of the incursions, which may inform future control, monitoring or treatment measures.